-Step 3: The Setup button takes you to the Sales tax section, from where you need to click on the Collect sales tax button.
+Step 3: The Setup button takes you to the Sales tax section, where you need to click on the Collect sales tax button.

 Step 5: Finalise the settings by clicking Collect Tax.

-Now, if you want to include more account numbers and regions, click on Collect sales tax and repeat the process.
+If you want to include more account numbers and regions, click on Collect sales tax and repeat the process.

 Digital product taxes

 Digital goods are those products that have no physical existence.
 These goods can be downloaded in a file format or supplied via electronic delivery (Gift cards, ebooks, for example).